TYPES OF APPLIANCES

 The palatal expander expands the upper jaw by use of pressure.
 With this appliance, you will have a key that works to crank the appliance slightly each day.
 This consistent cranking gradually expands the device and, by default, expands the upper jaw.

-This device is typically worn for a few months at a time and is effective at improving breathing and creating space to prevent crowded teeth from being pulled.
+This device is worn for a minimum of 6 months and is effective at improving breathing and creating space to prevent crowded teeth from being pulled.

 The teeth positioner appliance is a custom-made aligner used as the final step following a treatment, such as braces.
 This appliance promotes proper foundation and position in the teeth to ensure that you benefited fully from the previous treatment.